 Roles of Chairman and Chief Executive (or their equivalents) are separate.
-Role of CEO and Chairman is split and former CEO-Chairman is now Chairman.
-Role of CEO and Chairman is split and chairman is non-executive but not independent.
-Role of CEO and Chairman is split and former CEO-Chairman is now Chairman, and an indep appointed. pendent lead director is Role of Chairman and CEO is joint.
+O Role of CEO and Chairman is split and former CEO-Chairman is now Chairman.
+O Role of CEO and Chairman is split and chairman is non-executive but not independent.
+O Role of CEO and Chairman is split and former CEO-Chairman is now Chairman, and an independent lead director is appointed.
+O Role of Chairman and CEO is joint.
 Role of Chairman and CEO is joint, and an independent lead director is appointed.
-If an independent lead director is appointed (split or joint), please indicate name: Michael Eskew The company has a presiding director in its Board of Directors: Yes Chairman is non-executive and independent Chairman is an executive director If chairman is non-executive and independent, indicate when this approach was adopted: Data Publicly Δvailable:
+If an independent lead director is appointed (split or joint), please indicate name: Michael Eskew The company has a presiding director in its Board of Directors: Yes Chairman is non-executive and independent Chairman is an executive director If chairman is non-executive and independent, indicate when this approach was adopted: Data Publicly Available: Yes